AirplaneConcept/BookMeta/README.md

 ## Data & Privacy

 All data is stored locally in `books.db` (SQLite) in the application folder.
 No data is sent to any server except the metadata API queries (OpenLibrary, Google Books, LOC, OCLC) which only receive ISBNs and book titles.
 No account, login, or internet connection is required to use the app — only for metadata enrichment.
+The Google Books API key is stored in plain text alongside the database file.

 The database file can be backed up by simply copying `books.db`.
 It is safe to replace `app.py` and the `templates` folder with a newer version without affecting your data.